OpenWaterFoundation/owf-learn-aws/mkdocs-project/docs/cdn/cloudfront/lambda-to-append-index.md

 (for example on `learn.openwaterfoundation.org`) as of 2022-09-29 can be found below.

-Note that attempting to use a CloudFront function or the answer to the Stack Overflow answer from above as the solution does not provide enough capabilities and therefore a Lambda function is required.
+Note that attempting to use a CloudFront function or the answer to the Stack Overflow question from above as the solution does not provide enough capabilities and therefore a Lambda function is required.
 Keep in mind that these might be enough to solve other issues when dealing with non Single Page Applications.